 Basically, using PID consists in:

-makecommands with specific targets defined by the PID system in order to control the development process (for instance the build of a given package).
+- using commands with specific arguments in order to control the development process (for instance building a package).

-- writing CMake code using PID API to document and process content of packages in order to get resulting software artefacts like executables, libraries and documentation.
+- writing CMake code using PID APIs to document and process content of packages/wrappers/frameworks/environments in order to get resulting software artefacts like executables, libraries and documentation.

 A good start for working with PID is this tutorial for beginners.